 To add observations to the file:

-- Use the copy button( in the line list window)
+Copy Simple Format" or the copy button( in the line list window)to

-the format required) to put your assignments onto the clipboard
+put your assignments onto the clipboard.
+These produce different

 - Paste the assignments into your observations (.lin) file, and